TetsuGuy/foodAsNumber/README.md

 #### What about Apples?

 There are (thankfully) many unprocessed products, like fruit and vegetables.
 I doubt it would be a good solution to put another NuCo sticker on each of them.
 Maybe a simple database of those foods could be integrated into products like calorie counter apps or the mentioned NuCo Scale.
-Or if you are shopping, the supermarket can

-Put a NuCo above the apple crate to scan or take a pic of.
+Or if you are shopping, the supermarket can put a NuCo above the apple crate to scan or take a pic of.